tm-a-t/telegram-bot-handbook/en/book/messages/markup.md

 ## User mentions { #mention }

 A mention is clickable text which leads to a user profile.
-To insert a mention using Bot API, one can embed a link of form `tg://user?ID=123456789`.
+To insert a mention using Bot API, you can embed a link of form `tg://user?ID=123456789`.
 A username of a user turns into a mention automatically.

 When a group member gets mentioned, they get a notification.
 However, if a message contains more than five mentions,